pabloinsente/sf_for_beh_ss/README.md

 config.dropout = 0.2
 ...

-# Step 4: tell wandb to log the config and matrrics
+# Step 4: tell wandb to log the experiment configuration and metrics

-# For instance, at the end of a Keras model:
+# For instance, at the end of a Keras model, we just need to add a Wandb Callback

 # fit the model
 model.fit(X_train_transform,
           y_train,